 Winter Session 2016 Financial Aid Eligibility

 Current UB students may be eligible for financial aid for Winter Session.

 - Review the Frequently Asked Questions prior to registering for Winter Session.

 - You must meet the minimum Federal Student Aid Eligibility Guidelines.

 - You must be matriculated (officially enrolled in a degree program).

 Winter Session Financial Aid FAQ

-Is UB’s Winter Session considered a winter term for financial aid eligibility?
+Is UB’s Winter Session considered a stand-alone term for financial aid eligibility?

 No. For financial aid purposes, the Winter Session is not considered a stand-alone term.
 However, the Office of Financial Aid will adjust your cost of attendance for spring to include Winter Session registration.
 Any courses taken during this session will be combined with spring registration to determine federal financial aid eligibility.
 New York State awards will be based on Spring registration only.